1-877-929-7245

 • Dinner

-We have an early start this morning to catch an internal flight to Cusco.
+We wake early this morning to catch an internal flight to Cusco.
 On arrival, we transfer by coach to our hotel in the Sacred Valley, a journey of two hours into spectacular mountain landscapes.
-Stopping en route, we take part in a Coca Kintu ceremony, an ancient custom in which good wishes are sent to the Pachamama goddess of the Indigenous peoples of the Andes and the mountain spirits to show gratitude for their protection during our trip.
+Stopping enroute, we take part in a Coca Kintu ceremony - an ancient custom in which good wishes are sent to the Pachamama goddess of the Indigenous peoples of the Andes, and the mountain spirits - to show gratitude for their protection during our trip.

-After checking into our hotel, a mountain chalet-style retreat with views of the Sacred Valley, there is time to relax before dinner.
+After checking in to our hotel, a mountain chalet-style retreat with views of the Sacred Valley, there's time to relax before dinner.
 Overnight Yanahuara.

 Includes